rijeen/wordpress-js-api-wrapper/readme.md

 let args = { per_page: 10, page: 3 };
 WPJSApi.Pages.list(args);

-//All "get" methods accepts and id (integer) WPJSApi.Pages.get(3);
+//All "get" methods accepts an id (integer) WPJSApi.Pages.get(3);

 //Both type of methods returns a Promise-object, on which you can use then / catch for callbacks.